ph9ii/broccoli-shop/readme.md

 UserCreated: send user a verification code.
 UserMailChanged: send email when user email changed.

+## Testing & Factories
+- Run full test suit by running --vendor/bin/phpunit, we are using sqlite for testing and testing helpers.
+--Available Tests: BuyersFeatureTest, ProductsFeatureTest, UsersFeatureTest, ProducTest(Unit).
+- Factiories: We are using model factory to fake data into database for testing.

 ## Application Hacking
 We are using several hacking methods to enhance our application, for example we are overriding Exceptions, Listening on special events to trigger specific actions, Custom throttle, Custom headers.